it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Samples/Labeling/README.md

 [Components] are defined broadly within RABET-V. This example uses the industry standard [Unified Modeling Language](https://www.omg.org/spec/UML/) (UML) [component diagrams] to describe them.

-Components can be made up of other subcomponents.
+Components can be made up of other subcomponents (shown as nested inside its containing component).
 Ideally, sensitive components can be identified at a highly granular level, allowing the most assumptions to be made about the architecture.

 ![Subcomponents](./images/subcomponents.svg)